spotify/hype/README.md

-Hype lets you execute arbitrary JVM code in a distributed environment where different parts might run concurrently in separate Docker containers, each using different amounts of memory, cpu and disk.
-With the help of Kubernetes and a cloud provider like Google Cloud Platform, you'll have dynamically scheduled resources available for your code to utilize.
+Hype lets you execute arbitrary JVM code in a distributed environment where different parts might run concurrently in separate Docker containers, each using different amounts of memory, CPU and disk.
+With the help of Kubernetes and a cloud provider such as Google Cloud Platform, you'll have dynamically scheduled resources available for your code to utilize.

 All this might sound a bit abstract, so let's run through a concrete example.
-We'll be using Scala for the examples, but all the core functionality is available in Java as well.
+We'll be using Scala for the examples, but all the core functionality is available from Java as well.

 ## Build environment images

-In order for Hype to be able to execute functions in your docker images, you'll have to install the `hype-run` command by adding the following to your `Dockerfile`:
+In order for Hype to be able to execute functions in your Docker images, you'll have to install the `hype-run` command by adding the following to your `Dockerfile`:

 ```dockerfile